RTWeiss/Xcode-Corona-Editor/Readme.md

 --------------------------------------------------------------
 ###Miscellaneous:###

-* I didn't add a lot of Corona API keywords to the Lua.xclangspec because I prefer it that way, but it is possible.
-  After installing lua syntax coloring you can add more keywords for coloring in the Lua.xclangspec located at:
+* After installing lua syntax coloring you can add/remove keywords for coloring in the Lua.xclangspec located at:
   ~/Applications/Xcode.app/Contents/SharedFrameworks/DVTFoundation.framework/Versions/A/Resources/Lua.xclangspec
   You don't need to run the Add-Lua.sh script again for Xcode to register the changes.

-* It is quite easy to do your own Project / File Templates.
+* It is quite easy to do your own Project/File Templates.
 As a starting point just copy one of the subfolders located at:
   ~/Library/Developer/Xcode/Templates and edit the files.
 Project templates need a unique id to work.
 Edit the templates TemplateInfo.plist.